 Cross-browser testing is necessary because cross-browser incompatibilities are common; the same codebase might behave differently across web browsers.

-Indeed, every browser displays websites differently because each one renders websites using their own layout engine and CSS.
+Indeed, every browser displays websites differently because each one renders websites using its own layout engine and CSS.
 This can affect how a website looks, and what works on one browser may not work as intended on another.

 For this reason, cross-browser compatibility issues are some of the most common problems found in cross-browser testing.